Aruvili/CloudCSS/README.md

 ---

-## Why cloudCSS? 🤔
+## Why CloudCSS? 🤔

 The original motivation behind on-demand utility CSS was best captured by [@voorjaar](https://github.com/voorjaar), the creator of Windi CSS:

 > When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s with Tailwind CSS.

 cloudCSS carries that vision forward.
-By scanning your HTML and CSS and generating utilities on demand, cloudCSS delivers **blazing fast load times**, near-instant HMR in development, and requires **zero purging** in production — now actively maintained and evolving.
+By scanning your HTML and CSS and generating utilities on demand, CloudCSS delivers **blazing fast load times**, near-instant HMR in development, and requires **zero purging** in production — now actively maintained and evolving.

 ---

 ## Installation

-Install cloudCSS once — all framework integrations are included:
+Install CloudCSS once — all framework integrations are included:

 ```bash
 npm install cloudcss